-After Marlene Nagy plunges off a waterfall, her cruise line agrees to cover medical expenses.
+After Marlene Nagy plunges off a waterfall during a shore excursion, her cruise line agrees to cover medical expenses.
 But does that extend to her therapy bill?

-Question: We recently sailed with Celebrity Cruises from New Zealand to Australia.
-Unfortunately, I was injured on one of the Celebrity-sponsored excursions, a whitewater rafting adventure.
+We recently sailed with Celebrity Cruises from New Zealand to Australia.
+Unfortunately, I was injured on a Celebrity-sponsored shore excursion, a whitewater rafting adventure.
 Our raft partially capsized in a 23-foot waterfall, ejecting three of us.

 I broke a bone in my left hand.
 The ship’s medical doctor X-rayed my hand and put my arm in a cast for the rest of the cruise.
 Celebrity did not bill.
 The doctor explained that was because the cruise line took responsibility since it was one of its excursions.